-(see also See also Mood Disorders: Depressive Disorders.)
+(See also Depressive Disorders.)

-Depressive disorders in children and adolescents are characterized by sadness or irritability and that is severe or persistent enough to interfere with functioning or cause considerable distress.
+Depressive disorders are characterized by sadness or irritability that is severe or persistent enough to interfere with functioning or cause considerable distress.
 Diagnosis is by history and examination.
-Treatment is with antidepressants, psychotherapy, or both.
+Treatment is with antidepressants, supportive and cognitive-behavioral therapy, or both.

 Symptoms and Signs